 In terms of gamification providers Knack are helping connect candidates with employers.
 Their app has been specifically designed enables job seekers to play to understand what they do best and propose applicable job opps.

-So why not gamification for games industry recruiters?
+So why not gamification for industry recruiters?

-Using a gamification process to both attract talent into the games industry and enhance and enliven the hiring process using the very same interfaces and experiences that the future member of staff will be working with seems so obvious.
+Using a gamification process to both attract talent into the games executive search industry and enhance and enliven the hiring process using the very same interfaces and experiences that the future member of staff will be working with seems so obvious.
 It also would be highly appealing for the games recruitment agency that they share the same values as their client which could form an important part of their client acquisition success rate.
 Of course the games company might think it’s not as good as their efforts, well we’d like to think they can do better but at least they will admire the effort and maybe even offer improvement advice.